labs-js/turbo-git/README.md

 # Turbo Commit CLI

 CLI tool originally thought for implement the [turbo-commit](/CONVENTION.md) convention easily.
 Now It's more than that..
-It's also a nice tuning for git commands without configuring anything.
+It's also a nice tuning for git commands out of the box.

 If you're a **turbo-developer**, you'll enjoy using a convention for GIT on your projects that ensure readability and understanding.
 You can also make a great improvement about how use git in the command line day by day.
 Wouldn't be great have a tool that make easier implement all of this?